Electronic Systems Technology Program

 The future belongs to machines and the people who work on them

 As more businesses turn to robots and automation to perform tasks that once required a human, they’ll need people to install, troubleshoot, repair and upgrade these machines.
 WTI’s Electronic Systems Technology program will teach you the skills to work on electronic and computer-controlled mechanical systems like robotic assembly machines.
 We offer both diploma and degree options for Electronic Systems Technology.
-We offer both diploma and degree options for Electronic Systems Technology.
 The diploma program can be completed in as little as 60 weeks.
 The associate degree program can be finished in 72 weeks.
 This provides the ideal balance of hands-on activity and convenience.

 After completing this program, you’ll be prepared to start a career as a: